 Preheat indoor grill.
 Oven to 375F or barbecue.

 Preparing apples: Cut apples in half.
 Placing the half apple slice cut side up, cut a square into the apple and begin to scoop out filling with a spoon.
-You’ll want to remove about 1.5 tbsp of apple flesh.Combine earth balance, cinnamon, sugar, and maple syrup in a small bowl.
+You’ll want to remove about 1.5 tablespoon of apple flesh.Combine earth balance, cinnamon, sugar, and maple syrup in a small bowl.
 Spread the mixture inside each halved apple.

-Putting it all together: Remove crust from the freezer and break off about 2 tbsp of dough at a time, rolling it into a ball and squishing into the tops of the apples.
+Putting it all together: Remove crust from the freezer and break off about 2 tablespoon of dough at a time, rolling it into a ball and squishing into the tops of the apples.
 Repeat with each apple.

 Barbecue or indoor grill method: Wrap with aluminum foil and grill for 30 minutes [be sure to place on top shelf of your barbecue so as not to burn]